 Finally, contact a dog bite attorney in Prince William County to discuss the next steps you can take to pursue money for your injuries and losses.

-How Long Do I Have to File a Dog Bite Claim in Virginia?
+How Long Do I Have to File a Dog Bite Claim in Prince William County?

 Under Virginia’s statute of limitations for injury claims, you usually have two years to file a dog bite lawsuit.
 Filing a suit after the limitations period expires on your dog bite claim may lead to losing your rights to recover compensation if the trial court dismisses your case as untimely filed.
 You should contact a Prince William County dog bite attorney as soon as possible to ensure your case gets filed on time.